Everbridge (NASDAQ:EVBG) Releases FY 2022 Earnings Guidance

-A number of research analysts recently issued reports on EVBG shares.
-Raymond James reduced their price target on Everbridge from $180.00 to $80.00 and set an outperform rating on the stock in a report on Friday, December 17th.
-Northland Securities downgraded shares of Everbridge from an outperform rating to a market perform rating in a research note on Friday, December 10th.
-Wells Fargo & Company lowered their price target on Everbridge from $65.00 to $50.00 and set an equal weight rating on the stock in a report on Wednesday, January 26th.
-Stifel Nicolaus cut shares of Everbridge from a buy rating to a hold rating and dropped their price target for the stock from $185.00 to $100.00 in a research note on Friday, December 10th.
-Finally, Bank of America cut shares of Everbridge from a neutral rating to an underperform rating and lowered their target price for the company from $175.00 to $100.00 in a research note on Friday, December 10th.
-Two equities research analysts have rated the stock with a sell rating, nine have assigned a hold rating and four have issued a buy rating to the company.
-Based on data from MarketBeat.com, Everbridge currently has an average rating of Hold and a consensus target price of $114.93.
+Everbridge (NASDAQ:EVBG – Get Rating) last issued its quarterly earnings data on Thursday, February 24th.
+The technology company reported ($0.05) earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.19) by $0.14.
+Everbridge had a negative net margin of 25.73% and a negative return on equity of 8.51%.
+The company had revenue of $102.80 million during the quarter, compared to the consensus estimate of $102.10 million.
+During the same quarter last year, the company earned ($0.31) earnings per share.
+Everbridge’s revenue for the quarter was up 36.0% on a year-over-year basis.
+Equities analysts anticipate that Everbridge will post -2.18 earnings per share for the current year.

+In other news, Director Bruns H. Grayson acquired 10,000 shares of Everbridge stock in a transaction dated Tuesday, December 14th.
+The shares were purchased at an average cost of $67.08 per share, for a total transaction of $670,800.00.
+The purchase was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, CEO Patrick Brickley sold 6,625 shares of the firm’s stock in a transaction that occurred on Tuesday, February 1st.
+The stock was sold at an average price of $50.66, for a total value of $335,622.50.
+The disclosure for this sale can be found here.
+0.44% of the stock is owned by corporate insiders.

-Several institutional investors have recently added to or reduced their stakes in EVBG.
-LPL Financial LLC grew its stake in shares of Everbridge by 7.0% in the fourth quarter.
-LPL Financial LLC now owns 9,005 shares of the technology company’s stock valued at $606,000 after buying an additional 587 shares in the last quarter.
-Amalgamated Bank lifted its position in shares of Everbridge by 16.7% in the 4th quarter.
-Amalgamated Bank now owns 8,101 shares of the technology company’s stock worth $545,000 after buying an additional 1,161 shares during the last quarter.
-Advisors Asset Management Inc. lifted its position in shares of Everbridge by 25.3% in the 4th quarter.
-Advisors Asset Management Inc. now owns 23,545 shares of the technology company’s stock worth $1,585,000 after buying an additional 4,753 shares during the last quarter.
-Synovus Financial Corp bought a new stake in Everbridge in the 4th quarter valued at about $322,000.
-Finally, Virtu Financial LLC lifted its position in Everbridge by 446.7% in the 4th quarter.
-Virtu Financial LLC now owns 10,841 shares of the technology company’s stock valued at $730,000 after purchasing an additional 8,858 shares during the last quarter.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+LPL Financial LLC lifted its stake in shares of Everbridge by 7.0% in the 4th quarter.
+LPL Financial LLC now owns 9,005 shares of the technology company’s stock valued at $606,000 after purchasing an additional 587 shares during the period.
+Amalgamated Bank lifted its stake in shares of Everbridge by 16.7% in the 4th quarter.
+Amalgamated Bank now owns 8,101 shares of the technology company’s stock valued at $545,000 after purchasing an additional 1,161 shares during the period.
+Advisors Asset Management Inc. lifted its stake in shares of Everbridge by 25.3% in the 4th quarter.
+Advisors Asset Management Inc. now owns 23,545 shares of the technology company’s stock valued at $1,585,000 after purchasing an additional 4,753 shares during the period.
+Synovus Financial Corp purchased a new position in shares of Everbridge in the 4th quarter valued at approximately $322,000.
+Finally, Virtu Financial LLC lifted its stake in shares of Everbridge by 446.7% in the 4th quarter.
+Virtu Financial LLC now owns 10,841 shares of the technology company’s stock valued at $730,000 after purchasing an additional 8,858 shares during the period.

 About Everbridge (Get Rating)